shaloo/docs.arcana/docs/ca/integrate/web.md

   })
 ```

-## Unified Balance
+## Access Unified Balance

-Use `getUnifiedBalances` to access unified balances aggregated for all the supported chains and tokens associated with the wallet's EOA.
+Use `getUnifiedBalances` to get the unified balance that covers all the supported tokens across all the chains in the wallet.
+It shows the total of every token across all chains in the wallet.

 ```js
 const balances = await ca.getUnifiedBalances()
 ```

-Use `getUnifiedBalance` to access the unified balance of a specific token aggregated for all the supported chains.
+Use `getUnifiedBalance` to get the total balance of a specified token.
+It sums up the input token balance across all chains in your wallet.

 ```js
 const usdtBalance = await ca.getUnifiedBalance("usdt")
 ```

-## Request
+## CA Transaction

-Use `request` to issue a chain abstracted transaction for the specified amount from the source EOA to the destination EOA.
+Use `request` to issue a chain abstracted `eth_sendTransaction` operation:

 ```js
 await ca.request({